k4nfr3/xsoar-demisto-scripts/README.md

 ## Clear_notes.yml
 A little python script which loops through all the incident ID entries and checks if they are highlighed Notes, and then unpublish them.
 Usefull when writing ReRun playbook types.

+## Clear_notes_evidences.yml
+A little python script which loops through all the incident ID entries and checks if they are highlighed Notes, and then unpublish them.
+Usefull when writing ReRun playbook types.
+And it clears all the evidences of an Incident ID using the Demisto API Rest (only way)